Green Szechuan pepper Qīng huā jiāo

 - β-pinene, pine resin, and

-A ripe berry contains considerably more linalol, geraniol and geranyl acetate - the rose components - than a green berry
+A ripe berry contains significantly more linalol, geraniol and geranyl acetate - the rose components - than a green berry.

-Szechuan pepper combines excellently with citrus (kafir leaf), sereh, coconut, coriander leaf, curry leaf, exotic fruit, poultry, shellfish and shellfish.
+Szechuan pepper combines excellently with citrus (kafir leaf), lemongrass, coconut, coriander leaf, curry leaf, exotic fruit, poultry, crustaceans and shells.

 Szechuan pepper is one of the ingredients of five-spice powder (wǔxiāng fěn).

-For those who are not familiar with Szechuan pepper, it is advisable to start with caution , and not to eat the pepper raw, unlike the Nepalese timur and the Laotian Ma khaen for example, which can be eaten raw.
+For those who are not familiar with Sichuan pepper, it is advisable to start with caution and not to eat the pepper raw, unlike the Nepalese timur and the Vietnamese and Laotian mountain peppers, for example, which can safely be eaten raw.

 - origin: Hunan